xuetf/awesome-of-awesome/README.md

 # Awesome of Awesome
-Collect the Awesome List of Awesome Paper or Course Repository.
+Collect the Awesome List of Awesome Paper or Course Repository in ML (RS/NLP/CV).